A brief history of UX

-The main reason for this post is to advocate using research agencies like Clicked for research.
-As more and more organisations move user research in-house there is a tendency not to use agencies when research can be run internally.
+The main reason for this post is to advocate using research organisations like Clicked for research.
+As more and more businesses move user research in-house, there is a tendency not to use research agencies when research can be run internally.
 I guess there are many reasons for this…

 - No budget.
 There’s no cash allocated to research

 - No need.
 You can cover everything internally

 - Too expensive.
 You know how much research costs and agencies are usually expensive

 - Loss of control.
 You prefer doing it yourself

 - The nervousness of quality.
 You’re nervous that an agency wouldn’t do it as well as you would

 But here are ten reasons why in-house researchers/designers should work with research organisations like Clicked: